The world waves goodbye to 2018

 While many celebrate New Year's Eve with fireworks and revelry, hundreds of Thais traveled to Takien Temple in a suburb of Bangkok to lie inside coffins for traditional funeral rituals.
 Participants believe the ceremony symbolizing death and rebirth helps rid them of bad luck and paves the way for rebirth in the new year.

-Russian President Vladimir Putin's annual New Year message will be transmitted in the Moscow subway system at midnight — 4 p.m.
+Russian President Vladimir Putin's annual New Year message was transmitted in the Moscow subway system at midnight — 4 p.m.
 ET — for the first time.
 The video message will be seen on almost 9,000 screens in 1,820 train cars.

-In the Vatican, Pope Francis planned to lead the "Te Deum" to thank God for 2018.
+In the Vatican, Pope Francis led the "Te Deum" to thank God for 2018.

+Hours ahead of midnight on the East Coast of the U.S., President Donald Trump tweeted an 11-second video saying, "While I'm at the White House working, you're out there partying tonight.
+But I don't blame you.
+Enjoy yourselves.
+We're going to have a great year.
+Have a really, really happy new year."

 Not all was set to be a celebration, however.
 Across Europe, security has been stepped up.